danibalo/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 	You can only use one print function with string format You can only use one loop in your code
-	You are not allowed to store characters in a variable You are not allowed to import any module
+	You are not allowed to store characters in a variable You are not allowed to import any module.